bpffjl/dreams-and-plans/README.md

     stretching

 ## things i need quiet space of my own
     making music

 ## things i can do outside on ny own
     weed the grapevine

+## stuff that i need my home and lots of time
+    brewing beer